Call Me Mr. Brown

 Call Me Mr. Brown is a 1986 Australian movie based on the 1971 Qantas bomb hoax, written and directed by South Australian director Scott Hicks.

+Plot

-In the 1971 incident, Peter Macari extorted $500,000 from Australian airline Qantas, threatening to blow up flight 755 from Sydney to Hong Kong on 26 May 1971.
+In the true story of Australia's 'Great Plane Robbery', petty criminal Peter Marcari, using the pseudonym 'Mr Brown', extorts $500,000 from Australia's national airline Qantas, by threatening to blow up Flight 755 from Sydney to Hong Kong on 26 May 1971.
+After making a clean getaway, an international manhunt begins.